nicholaswilde/recipes/docs/desserts/peanut-brittle.md

 ### Step 4

-Remove from heat; immediately stir in softened butter and baking soda; pour at once onto the cookie sheet.
+Remove from heat; immediately stir in softened butter and baking soda; pour at once onto the 13" x 18" rimmed baking sheet.
 With two forks, lift and pull peanut mixture into a rectangle, about 14x12 inches; cool.

 ### Step 5